Wootric/slate/source/includes/_email_survey.md

   -d "emails[]=jane@example.com" \
   -d "survey_immediately=true" \
   -d "survey_settings[custom_messages][followup_text]=Thank you!" \
-  -d "subject=Would you mind sharing your thoughts about our service?"
+  -d "subject=Would you mind sharing your thoughts about our service?" \
+  -d "intro=We want you to be our customer for life.
+That's why your opinion matters."
 ```

 - Maximum of 100 emails per request.